 - The breakdown of a problem into subproblem suggests the use of a recursive function.
-Is that a good idea? - ▶ No!
-As we already said, recursion doesn't quite work here - ► Why? - Remember Fibonacci?
+Is that a good idea? - No!
+As we already said, recursion doesn't quite work here - ► Why? - Remember the first algorithm of this course?

 - The breakdown of a problem into subproblem suggests the use of a recursive function.
 Is that a good idea? - No!
-As we already said, recursion doesn't quite work here - ► Why? - Remember Fibonacci?
+As we already said, recursion doesn't quite work here - ► Why? - Remember the first algorithm of this course?